gmftbyGMFTBY/EasyNLP/README.md

 <!--the influence of the number of the negative samples, max_len=256/64
-It can be found that the number of the negative samples has the limited performance gain -->
+It can be found that the number of the negative samples has the limited performance gain it can also be found that the hard negative samples seems has the limited performance gain on the dual-encoder model -->
 | Original           | R10@1 | R10@2 | R10@5 | MRR   |  P@1  |  MAP   |
 | ------------------ | ----- | ----- | ----- | ----- | ----- | ------ |